borntyping/deployment/README.md

 ./ansible-run
 ```

-Once ansible has run, set passwords for any addtional users:
+Once ansible has run, set passwords for any additional users:

 ```bash
 sudo passwd USER